nightscout/nightscout.github.io/docs/nightscout/new_user.md

     Keep this string safely aside, it is called your `MONGODB_URI`

 </br>

-**If you didn't manage to get the string with the automated script:** (else proceed to [Step 4](./#step-4-fork-and-deploy-cgm-remote-monitor))

-!!!info "Helper page"
-    Open [this helper page](./stringhelp.html) in another tab and insert the original connection string and both your database password and the name you decided for your database name (not important), then click `Generate` to get the final string (leave the page open).

 - If you want to do it manually: replace `<password>` with your database password as noted previously (in the example below `soo5ecret`) and `<dbname>` by any text you want, say `mycgmic` for example.
 The result will be like this: